AdaCore/gpr/doc/gpr_reference/source/gprinspect.rst

 ``--gpr-registry-file=``\ *file*
   Load additional attribute definitions from *file* before loading the project tree.
-Use this to recognise attributes defined by external tools (such as GNATcheck or GNATprove) when inspecting projects that use them.
+Use this to recognize attributes defined by external tools (such as GNATcheck or GNATprove) when inspecting projects that use them.